 New U.N. definitive stamps to feature abstract designs

 New definitive stamps from the United Nations Postal Administration will feature abstract images of U.N. headquarters buildings in New York City, Geneva, Switzerland; and Vienna, Austria; and various icons associated with these three headquarters.
-The stamps will be issued June 6.
+The

 The United Nations Postal Administration will issue six definitive stamps June 6, two each for the U.N. post offices at U.N. buildings in the United States, Switzerland and Austria.

 UNPA describes the designs as “abstractions of architectural and iconic details” of these buildings.
 UNPA art director Sergio Baradat created the designs.